-Over 30 years ago the Northeast Community Center was literally a field…
+Over 30 years ago, the Northeast Community Center was a field of grass and brush!

-In 1980, the site where The Northeast Community Center now stands was a “field of dreams” for Northeast neighbors.
-Although the period was a particularly difficult economic time, Citizens of Northeast Spokane were able to convince City officials that bringing services together under one roof would enable a high level of collaboration among service providers and support neighbors in their efforts to be self-sufficient.
+In 1980, the site where The Northeast Community Center now stands was considered a “field of dreams” for Northeast neighbors.
+Although the period was an incredibly difficult economic time, Citizens of Northeast Spokane were able to convince City officials that bringing services together under one roof would enable a high level of collaboration among service providers and support neighbors in their efforts to be self-sufficient.

 During this same period, the Spokane Public Library won support in a bond issue to build new Library facilities.
 In Hillyard, the new branch library was built on the campus of the Northeast Community Center.

-Head Start established classrooms in the Center and the demand for medical services outpaced the capacity of the small existing clinic.
-Responding to the opportunity to better serve families, the Board of NECCA undertook its first major expansion, adding 5,000 square feet to the existing facility.
+Head Start established classrooms in the Center, and the demand for medical services outpaced the capacity of the small existing clinic.
+Responding to the opportunity to serve families better, the Board of NECCA undertook its first major expansion, adding 5,000 square feet to the existing facility.

-By the year 2005, the need for medical services and programs for middle school youth led the NECCA board to the bold step of launching another large expansion.
+By the year 2005, the need for medical services and programs for middle school youth-led the NECCA board to the bold step of launching another massive expansion.
 This was, in their view, a crucial step in supporting families as they strive to become and remain self-sufficient.

 InJanuary of 2011, Riverstone Family Health Clinic became a part of the Northeast Community Center, opening both an affordable health care clinic designed to meet the needs of the entire family and a full-service dental clinic.
-The Spokane District Dental Society Foundation folded their IDEA clinic into the program to expand the available offerings.
-Planning is underway to establish programs for middle school age youth in the lower level of the recently completed facility.
+The Spokane District Dental Society Foundation folded its IDEA clinic into the program to expand the available offerings.
+Planning is underway to establish programs for middle school-age youth in the lower level of the recently completed facility.